 An ancient settlement of monks, Râmeț is a place where wild nature meets tradition.
 The whole family can enjoy mountain hikes or the beauty of quiet moments in the famous monastic settlement here.

-The Rhine Gorges
+The Râmeț Gorges

-For hiking lovers, the Glets Râmețului is a true paradise.
+The Râmeț Gorges are a true paradise for hikers and nature lovers.
 The trails lead you through the beautiful scenery, where you can discover the beauty of the Pravului and Balti Stone Gorges, two of the most impressive geological formations of the region, and the villages of Boțani and Geogelului Gorges complete the picture of this varied landscape.

-For photographers, the Rhine Gorges are an inexhaustible source of inspiration.
+For photographers, the Râmeț Gorges are an inexhaustible source of inspiration.
 The spectacular scenery, with towering cliffs, crystal-clear waterfalls and lush vegetation, offers perfect opportunities to capture collectable images.
-With the right equipment and, preferably with the guidance of a knowledgeable guide, adventurers can scale the steep cliffs of the gorge, an adrenaline-pumping and rewarding experience.
+With the right equipment and, preferably, with the guidance of a knowledgeable guide, adventurers can scale the steep cliffs of the gorge, an adrenaline-pumping and rewarding experience.

-👉 Exploring the Gorges of Râmețului with your family will give you the opportunity to spend unique moments with your loved ones.
+👉 Exploring the Râmeț Gorges with your family will give you the opportunity to spend unique moments with your loved ones.
 Provide them with a tailor-made accommodation in the Valea Verde Retreat vacation homes, such as Samways House, which has all the comforts of a 3 Daisy guesthouse.

 Râmeț Monastery

-Situated in a place of outstanding beauty known as the “Monastery Valley“, the monastery church, dedicated to the Fountain of Healing, is often described as the “Garden of Eden in the Apuseni Mountains“.
+Situated in a place of outstanding beauty, known as the “Monastery Valley“, the monastery church, dedicated to the Fountain of Healing, is often described as the “Garden of Eden in the Apuseni Mountains“.
 This sacred place serves not only as a religious center, but also has a special national and cultural role as a place of preservation of the cultural and historical values of the region.

 Here you can admire icons on wood and glass, old books of great importance, as well as ethnographic and cult objects and exhibitions of traditional clothing, reflecting the folk costumes of the region.

-Commune of Ponor
+Commune of Ponor, Alba

 Situated on flat peaks and deep valleys, the locality is well known to hiking enthusiasts for its karst formations, which can be visited in the surroundings.